 You, who are not the above listed

 The most critical component to success of this community and our life is the quality of the people we surround ourselves with -- the personnel.
-After farmer and cook, anyone, really, can fit in here.
+After farmer, anyone, really, can fit in here.
 What matters is that we're good at heart and hopefully great at living.
 My idiosyncratic sense of goodness and beauty -- paddling on a Sunday morning Lake Champlain in a wooden kayak, and giving that to the world, for example -- does not have to be the narrow gate presented above.
 Expand my vision.
 But, while I'm dreaming here, let me throw my dreams out and see what comes back.